 A quick way to switch isometric snap mode on and off is to pick the Isometric Drafting button on the status bar.
 You can also use the Snap and Grid tab of the Drafting Settings dialog box to set isometric snap.
 See Figure 3A-3.
-A quick way to access the Snap and Grid tab is to right-click on the Snap mode button or pick the Snap mode flyout on the status bar and select Snap Settings...
+A quick way to access the Snap and Grid tab is to right-click on the Snap mode button or pick the Snap mode flyout on the status bar and select Snap Settings....
 Pick the Isometric snap radio button in the Snap type area to activate isometric snap.

 Specify the snap increment using the Snap Y spacing: text box in the Snap spacing area and the grid spacing using the Grid Y spacing: text box in the Grid spacing area.
 You can only set the Y snap and grid spacing.
 The X spacing is not applicable because the X axis relates to horizontal measurements.
-For the same reason, you must also check 2D model space in the Grid style area to display the grid as a pattern of dots.
+To help visualize the orientation of the isometric axes, check 2D model space in the Grid style area.
+This changes the grid display from a pattern of lines to dots.